Relationship Therapy

 Who This Is For

-- Partners navigating trust issues or infidelity recovery
+• Partners working through trust issues or infidelity recovery

 Our Approach

 Rather than teaching scripted communication techniques, we focus on building each partner's capacity to mentalize — to hold the other person's perspective in mind even during conflict.
+A feminist-informed lens helps us attend to power dynamics and societal influences that shape relationship patterns, while person-centered principles ensure that each partner's experience is validated and respected.
 This creates lasting change because it addresses the root of relational difficulty, not just the surface behaviors.

 Ready to Get Started?